go-hand/.github/profile/README.md

 Contents (so far)

-* [From Bash to Go](https://github.com/go-hand/from-bash-to-go) - Code and accompanying text for a sample health check tool that started in Bash and was later rewritten in Go.
+* [From Bash to Go](https://github.com/go-hand/from-bash-to-go) - Code and accompanying text for a sample health check tool that started in Bash and continued in Go.